Best Software for Solo Contractors in 2026 (Cheap, Simple, and Actually Useful)

 – Workiz and Jobber both beat it on end-to-end workflow once you’re doing serious volume.

-Best for: Handymen and remodeling contractors doing project-based work (not recurring service) who need professional estimates and invoices without a monthly fee.
+Best for: Handymen and remodeling contractors doing project-based work.
+Choose this if you need professional estimates and invoices without a monthly fee.

 The Google Sheets + Stripe Approach — Under $0/month Fixed

-This isn’t glamorous, but it works, and several solo operators run it successfully for years.
+This isn’t glamorous, but it works.
+Several solo operators run it successfully for years.
 A Google Sheet tracks customers, job dates, and amounts.
 Stripe handles invoicing and payment collection.
-Stripe Invoicing has a free tier for low volume, and the payment processing fees are competitive (2.9% + 30¢ per transaction as of 2026).
+Stripe Invoicing has a free tier for low volume.
+Payment processing fees are competitive.
+(2.9% + 30¢ per transaction as of 2026)

 What works well: